Wave propagation on microstate geometries: Slow decay of waves on two charge microstate geometries

-In a similar way to \cite{Holzegel2014} and \cite{Keir:2014oka}, we can place a lower bound on the number of eigenvalues below some threshold value\footnote{However, unlike \cite{Holzegel2014} and \cite{Keir:2014oka}, we do not also prove an upper bound on the number of eigenvalues.
+In a similar way to \cite{Holzegel2014} and \cite{Keir2016}, we will place a lower bound on the number of eigenvalues below some threshold value\footnote{However, unlike \cite{Holzegel2014} and \cite{Keir2016}, we do not also prove an upper bound on the number of eigenvalues.
 Note that this upper bound was not necessary for the construction of quasimodes or the bounds on the uniform decay rates.}.
 Note that we will look for eigenvalues which scale like $\ell$ rather than $\ell^2$, which was the rate used in the two papers cited above.
-Assuming we can take $\mu_\ell \gg 1$, we split the region $r \leq R\mu_\ell $ into three sub-regions:
+Assuming that $\mu_\ell \gg 1$, we split the region $y \leq R\mu_\ell $ into three sub-regions:

-Let $N(\tilde{\omega}_{\text{max}})$ be the number of eigenvalues $\tilde{\omega}$ below the threshold $\left(2s^{-2}\mu_\ell\tilde{\omega}_{\text{max}}\right)$ for the linear eigenvalue problem (\ref{equation linear eigenvalue}).
+Let $N(\tilde{\omega}_{\text{max}})$ be the number of eigenvalues $\tilde{\omega}$ below the threshold $\left(2s^{-2}\mu_\ell\tilde{\omega}_{\text{max}}\right)$ for the linear eigenvalue problem \eqref{equation linear eigenvalue}.
 Let $N_{R_2}(\tilde{\omega}_{\text{max}})$ be the number of eigenvalues below the same threshold for the related Dirichlet problem on the region $R_2$, obtained by replacing the effective potential $V_3$ by its maximum value in the region $R_2$, i.e.\ we search for solutions to the problem

 where $V_{\text{max}}$ is the maximum value of $V_3$ in the region $R_2$:

 and where we are looking for eigenvalues satisfying the bound